To illustrate how unethical decisions happen let’s analise this real story:

 - Time pressure:

-A pan should always boil a little bit so that chemical reactions that produce good food start to happen, but never up to the point that might cause it to burn or increase the risk for the pan to explode.
+A saucepan should always heated a little bit so that chemical reactions that produce good food start to happen, but never up to the point that might cause it to burn: damages might be irreversible.

 2) Personal incentives and performance expectations

 The most common form of “role pressure” is the one driven by “personal incentives” and “performance expectations”.

 Big individual bonuses are considered some of the root causes of unethical decisions in the banking sector.
 Performance expectations are not only for individuals but can also be set at an organizational level and raise pressure in unrealistic ways.

 Performance reviews if present should be designed in ways that “fear of unsuccess” is limited.
 The Enron’s scandal is a case in which one of the contributing factors was a quasi-Darwinian culture for survival in which high performers were given high bonuses and a large percentage under-performers were immediately fired after each performance review.